Iterated club shooting and the stationary-logic constructible model: Introduction and preliminaries

 \subsection{Intersections of forcing extensions}

-In order to investigate the limit stages of the iterated $C(\aa)$ construction, we need to understand intersections of generic extensions.
+In order to investigate the limit stages of the iterated $C(\aaa)$ construction, we need to understand intersections of generic extensions.
 The basic facts are the following: \begin{fact} Let $B$ be a complete Boolean algebra,

 a descending sequence of complete subalgebras of $B$, $B_{\kappa}=\bigcap_{\alpha<\kappa}B_{\alpha}$, $G$ a $V$-generic filter on $B$ and for every $\alpha\leq\kappa$, $G_{\alpha}=G\cap B_{\alpha}$.
-Then \begin{enumerate} \item (Grigorieff \cite{Grigorieff75}) $\bigcap_{\alpha<\kappa}V\left[G_{\alpha}\right]$ satisfies $\mathrm{ZF}$. \item (Jech \cite[lemma 26.6]{Jech1978}) If $B$ is $\kappa$-distributive then $\bigcap_{\alpha<\kappa}V\left[G_{\alpha}\right]=V[G_{\kappa}]$, and in particular satisfies $\zfc$ . \end{enumerate} \end{fact}
+Then \begin{enumerate} \item (Grigorieff \cite{Grigorieff75}) $\bigcap_{\alpha<\kappa}V\left[G_{\alpha}\right]$ satisfies $\zf$. \item (Jech \cite[lemma 26.6]{Jech1978}) If $B$ is $\kappa$-distributive then $\bigcap_{\alpha<\kappa}V\left[G_{\alpha}\right]=V[G_{\kappa}]$, and in particular satisfies $\zfc$ . \end{enumerate} \end{fact}

 So one of our challenges would be to obtain the distributivity of the forcing notions we wish to use.
-To get a more precise result, we will use a characterization by Sakarovitch \cite{sakarovitch,sakarovitch-note} giving an exact form to $V[G_{\kappa}]$ in the $\kappa$-distributive case. \begin{defn} Let $\p,\q$ be forcing notions.
-A function $f:\p\to\q$ is called \emph{normal} iff it is order preserving, $f''\p$ is dense in $\q$ and
+To get a more precise result, we will use a characterization by Sakarovitch \cite{sakarovitch,sakarovitch-note} giving an exact form to $V[G_{\kappa}]$ in the $\kappa$-distributive case.
+In the following, all forcing notions are assumed to be separative. \begin{definition} Let $\p,\qp$ be forcing notions.
+A function $f:\p\to\qp$ is called \emph{normal} iff it is order preserving, $f''\p$ is dense in $\qp$ and